jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   - **Railways assets and liabilities** is defined in section EZ 68 (Definitions) for the purposes of sections EZ 64 to EZ 67 (which relate to New Zealand Railways Corporation restructure)
   - **Railways liabilities** is defined in section EZ 68 (Definitions) for the purposes of sections EZ 64 to EZ 67 (which relate to New Zealand Railways Corporation restructure)
   - **Railways vesting** is defined in section EZ 68 (Definitions) for the purposes of sections CW 65, EZ 64 to EZ 67, and YC 18C (which relate to New Zealand Railways Corporation restructure)
+  - **RAM interest** is defined in section EX 46B(6) (Limits on choice of revenue account method)
+  - **RAM loss balance** , for a tax year, means the sum of all RAM net losses arising in an earlier tax year and carried forward under section EX 59B(2) (Ring-fencing RAM net losses) to the tax year to the extent the losses have not been used under section EX 59B(3)
+  - **RAM net loss** , for a person and for an income year in which the person has a FIF loss under section EX 56B(3)﻿(b) (Revenue account method), means the part of the FIF loss for which the person is denied a deduction because of section DN 8B (Ring-fencing cap on deduction: revenue account method)
+  - **RAM taxpayer** is defined in section EX 46B(9) (Limits on choice of revenue account method)
   - **ratio instalment date** means an instalment date of a person who uses a GST ratio for a tax year, and is an instalment date for a payment in relation to which no amount of use of money interest or penalties apply other than a late payment penalty or a shortfall penalty
   - **real property** includes a permit as defined in the Crown Minerals Act 1991
   - **rebuilding** —